-In response to these industry conditions, we closed our New Mexico and Texas manufacturing facilities during fiscal 2001.
-In connection with these plant closures, we recorded impairment charges totaling \$6.5 million.
 Due to the continuation of negative industry conditions through fiscal 2003, as well as the adverse legislation in Texas, we initiated plans during fiscal 2003 to dispose of or close certain of our retail sales centers.
 As a result, we recorded impairment charges of \$2.7 million to write down retail-related property, plant and equipment to its fair value during fiscal 2003 and a charge of \$2.2 million to record retail inventories at their market value.
-As of March 31, 2004, we have a total of 18 Company-owned retail outlets, located primarily in Texas and Arizona.
-We disposed of 8 of our Company-owned sales retail outlets in fiscal 2004, and we expect to dispose of or close more than half of our remaining outlets during the next 12 months.
-We expect that the costs of closing these outlets, including leasehold termination and severance costs, will be less than \$500,000 in fiscal 2005.
+As of March 31, 2005, we have a total of 11 Company-owned retail outlets, located primarily in Texas and Arizona.
+We disposed of 7 of our Company-owned sales retail outlets in fiscal 2005, and we expect to dispose of or close more than half of our remaining outlets during the next 12 months.
+We expect that the costs of closing these outlets, including leasehold termination and severance costs, will be less than \$250,000 in fiscal 2006.
 The disposition or closure of these retail outlets will reduce future operating losses from our retail operations and will provide cash through the liquidation of their inventory that can be redeployed to more profitable operations.
-We do not anticipate that the closure of these retail outlets will materially affect the operations of our manufacturing segment as the majority of these outlets do not sell products manufactured by our manufacturing facilities.
-In anticipation of the distribution, the Company distributed to Centex its ownership interest in its idled manufacturing facilities in New Mexico and Texas during fiscal 2003.
-We recorded an impairment charge of \$2.2 million to record the Texas manufacturing facility at its estimated fair value prior to its distribution to Centex.
-See "Discontinued Manufacturing Operations" below for additional discussion.
+We do not anticipate that the closure of these retail outlets will materially affect the operations of our manufacturing segment as the outlets to be closed do not sell products manufactured by our manufacturing facilities.